AdriUMA/Arch-Install/README.md

 ### 🛜 Wifi

 > [!NOTE]
-> Skip this step if you are using ethernet or if you already have this repo in local
+> Skip this step if you are using ethernet

 ```sh
 rfkill unblock all